$50 Off Any Repair

 Sump Pumps

-A sump pump repair is essential for ensuring that your basement or crawlspace remains dry.
-When it begins to fail, however, you may find yourself faced with a worsening problem or at risk of flooding.
 To keep preventive measures in place and fix your sump pump quickly to ensure the safety of your home, we suggest consulting our expert technicians who are knowledgeable when it comes to troubleshooting sump pumps both big and small.

 Sewer Ejector Pumps

-Sewage ejector pumps, also referred to as sewer ejector pumps are for bathrooms, laundry rooms or other plumbing fixtures that are located lower in the main sewer or septic line.
 Regular gravity flow is not enough for drainage systems, therefore, a pump must be used to elevate the wastewater from the lower-positioned fixture and create more efficient drainage.
-These pumps use powerful pressure to lift the sewage to prevent backup and ensure adequate disposal.

-Sewer ejector pumps primarily consist of an impeller with a sealed liquid chamber and an electrical motor that powers it.
-As it starts, suction occurs in the impeller due to submersible pressure created by the liquid inlet.
-This allows pollutants such as food scraps or waste products like paper towels and hair to pass between the blades of the impeller and get into the exit tube that brings it out of whatever drainage source it’s pumping through.
-The liquid is then repelled until wastewater passes out into storm drains or septic systems safely.
+As it starts, suction occurs in the impeller due to the submersible pressure created by the liquid inlet.
+This allows pollutants, such as food scraps and waste products like paper towels and hair, to pass between the impeller blades and enter the exit tube that carries them out of the drainage source being pumped.

 Outdoor Plumbing